Rolloke/Arduino/libraries/Button/README.md

 ISC License

-Copyright (c) 2024 Rolf Kary-Ehlers.
-All right reserved.
+Copyright (c) 2024 Rolf Kary-Ehlers, rolf-kary-ehlers@t-online.de

-[This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+**[This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.